 #1: There’s More Than One Way To Do Your Credit Repair

 One of the great things about repairing your credit is that there’s no right or wrong way to go about credit repair.
 Now keep in mind that there are a few measures you want to take before you start making phone calls and firing off those letters.

 There are some people who choose to hire a company to do the legwork for them and they just simply pay monthly or one-time fee and watch the results roll in, and there’s nothing wrong with that.
 You’re more than welcome to do that if you’re that kind of person and have the money to afford it, but then there’s also the DIY way, which is the option I chose to repair my credit.

 #2: Budget for Supplies

 One thing to keep in mind as you prepare to start your journey is that you’re going to have to make an investment for supplies some supplies.
 Supplies will consist of everything from filing bin to postage.
-You want to be prepared for anything that comes along your journey, especially if your doing it on your own.
-When I started, I wanted to make sure that I had a space for every single letter, copy of credit report, return receipts and/or certified mailing that I sent or received while I was repairing my credit.
+You want to be prepared for anything that comes along your journey, especially if you’re doing it on your own.
+When I started, I wanted to make sure that I had a space for every single letter, copy of credit report, return receipts, and/or certified mailing that I sent or received while I was repairing my credit.
 This involves storing all my documents and creating a filing system where I can keep track of everything that was coming in and coming out.